checkedc/checkedc-clang/README.md

 Earlier this year, the LLVM community [transitioned](https://forums.swift.org/t/llvm-monorepo-transition/25689) to "monorepo".
-To align with upstream, we are now planning to transition CheckedC to a monorepo.
+To align with upstream, we are now planning to transition Checked C to a monorepo.

-Starting first week of Oct 2019, the checkedc-clang project will transition to monorepo.
+Starting the first week of Oct 2019, the checkedc-clang project will transition to monorepo.
 This would result in the following changes:

 1. [checkedc-llvm](https://github.com/Microsoft/checkedc-llvm) and